 The Tiroler Lech Nature Park is part of the cooperation project of the Tyrolean nature parks, which is funded by the province of Tyrol.
-Biodiversity and environmental education are linked in a variety of ways.
+Biodiversity and environmental education are combined in many ways.
 The ecosystem meadow with all its inhabitants is the focus of the project, because species-rich flowering meadows are becoming increasingly rare.
-Yet they have important functions, as they provide habitats, nesting opportunities and food for numerous insects in particular.
+Yet they have important functions, as they provide habitats, nesting opportunities and food for numerous insects.
 The project wants to create awareness for intact meadows and make the topic of "biodiversity" comprehensible through new environmental education concepts.

 Sub-areas of the project:

-New contents and concepts were presented to our nature park guides and teachers of the nature park schools within the framework of training courses in order to convey the ecosystem meadow in an exciting way in the future.
+Our nature park guides and teachers from the nature park schools were introduced to new contents and concepts in the course of training sessions in order to convey the ecosystem of meadows in an exciting way in the future.
 Questions were explored such as: What are the different types of meadows?
 What makes intact meadows so valuable?
-The program also included impulses for transferring the topic into practice: collecting seeds, preparing germination samples and creating flowering areas.
+The programme also included impulses for transferring the topic into practice: collecting seeds, preparing germination samples and creating flowering areas.

 Active for biodiversity

 In the second part of the project, flowering areas were planted on the outdoor grounds of the nature park house and other structurally rich elements were created as retreats for insects and co.